House to Vote on $95B in Foreign Aid Bills Despite Hardline Objections

 House Democrat Leader Hakeem Jeffries said Democrats would discuss the bills and decide.
 "We want to have that conversation, as a caucus, as a family, as a team," he told reporters.

-Senate Dem leader Chuck Schumer also said that, although the House measures seemed similar to the Senate bill and he wanted aid to pass quickly, he would review the legislation before deciding.
+Senate Democrat leader Chuck Schumer also said that, although the House measures seemed similar to the Senate bill and he wanted aid to pass quickly, he would review the legislation before deciding.

 At least two House members had threatened to try to oust Johnson if he went ahead, and a handful came out against the bills on Wednesday as soon as they were filed.